idimitriadis0/TranslateOnLinux/docs/index.md

 Aegisub is a free, cross-platform open-source tool for creating and modifying subtitles.
 Aegisub makes it quick and easy to time subtitles to audio and features many powerful tools for styling them, including a built-in real-time video preview.

-Although one the most advanced and powerful free subtitling tools out there, and an excellent program for time-spotting, Aegisub has stopped being actively developped a few years ago.
+Although one the most advanced and powerful free subtitling tools out there, and an excellent program for time-spotting, Aegisub has stopped being actively developed a few years ago.
 Consider using Subtitle Edit.

 Aegisub’s [user manual](http://docs.aegisub.org/3.2/Main_Page/).